 - Avoid areas with high activity of seals in the water or where they are known to haul out.

 - Pay attention to Nature’s signs.
 Circling birds, splashing water, a dead whale, feeding seals and dolphins may also indicate a shark is near.
+Do not enter the water.

 - Use the buddy system.
 Most shark attack survivors lived because they had immediate aid.